mloning/website/content/posts/job-interviewing.md

 Everything significant you discuss should have some kind of a paper trail.
 Often, the company won’t even send you an official offer letter until a deal is finalised.
 So it falls to you to confirm all of the important details in subsequent emails.

 After getting the first offer, send a follow-up email confirming all of the details you discussed with your recruiter so you have a paper trail.
-Just say “_just wanted to confirm I had all the details right._“
+Just say "_just wanted to confirm I had all the details right._"

 #### 2. Always keep the door open

-Your recruiter will now say something along the lines of “_so what do you think?_“
+Your recruiter will now say something along the lines of "_so what do you think?_"

 This seems innocuous, but your reply here is critical, because there’s a lot you can say to weaken your position.
 This is your first decision point.